 We provide assistance to persons caring for a loved one via information, education, support, training and respite services.
-For more information on any of our caregiver services, contact Virginia Vazquez at 231-733-3531.
-We also produce and distribute a monthly newsletter, The Caregiver Link: December 2019 Caregiver Link
+We also produce and distribute a monthly newsletter, The Caregiver Link.
+June 2021 Caregiver Link

-Archived issues of The Caregiver Link are available under the Publications Tab.
+Archived issues of The Caregiver Link are available under the Caregivers Link Tab.

 Meets every Friday of the month, unless otherwise specified, 1 to 2:30 p.m. in Training Room A/B at Tanglewood Park, 560 Seminole Road, Muskegon, MI 49444.
 Call facilitator Virginia Vazquez at 231-733-3531 with questions or for more information.
 Flyer Support Group